cagnulein/QZCompanionNordictrackTreadmill/README.md

     If it reads all 0's, try going to the treadmill's Settings > Apps > QZ Companion app > Permissions, and enabling all permissions.

 ![](media/image3.png)
-    Run QZ-Companion.bat on a Wifi connected Windows PC
+    Run `QZ-Companion.bat` or `QZ-Companion-MacOS` script on a WiFi connected computer

 **QZ Installation Method 2: Via the treadmill build-in web browser.**